-Austerity from the Left: The Fiscal Policies of Social Democratic Parties in Response to the Great Recession (PhD Thesis)
+Austerity From the Left: Social Democratic Parties in the Shadow of the Great Recession

 Austerity became the predominant fiscal policy response to the Great Recession in Europe.
 After a brief period of “emergency Keynesianism” from 2008 to 2010, even the center-left abandoned plans for deficit-spending and accepted austerity as the dogma of the day.
 Why did social democratic parties not promote alternative economic policies?
 In my PhD research, I examined the elite and popular politics of austerity to explain this.
 My book, which was published by Oxford University Press in May 2023, builds on this research.
 It combines qualitative and quantitative methods and draws on a wide range of empirical evidence to study both the demand- and supply-side of politics.
 It uses evidence from quantitative content analysis, opinion polls, survey experiments as well as insights from over forty elite interviews with leading social democratic politicians and policymakers.